Chart Color Schemes

 Bateau Bay - Killarney Vale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Bateau Bay - Killarney Vale, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 83.2% houses and 16.7% other dwellings.
-Home ownership in Bateau Bay - Killarney Vale was at 34.8%, with the rest either mortgaged (39.4%) or rented (25.7%).
-The median monthly mortgage repayment in the area was $2,000, higher than Sydney metro's average of $1,900.
-The median weekly rent figure was $400, compared to Sydney metro's $385.
-Nationally, Bateau Bay - Killarney Vale's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Dwelling structure in Bateau Bay - Killarney Vale, as per the latest Census, comprised 85.2% houses and 14.8% other dwellings.
+In comparison, Sydney metro had 83.2% houses and 16.7% other dwellings.
+Home ownership in Bateau Bay - Killarney Vale was 34.8%, similar to Sydney metro's figure.
+Mortgaged dwellings were at 39.4% and rented ones at 25.7%.
+The median monthly mortgage repayment in the area was $2,000, higher than Sydney metro's $1,900 and the national average of $1,863.
+Median weekly rent was $400, compared to Sydney metro's $385 and the national figure of $375.

 Frequently Asked Questions - Housing